-On February 9, 2006, Suriname became the 129th nation to ratify the CTBT.
+On March 10, 2006, Vietnam became the 132nd nation to ratify the CTBT.
+On February 23, the United States and United Kingdom jointly conducted a subcritical experiment at the Nevada Test Site.
 On December 22, 2005, an Indian government official said, "India has stated that it will not stand in the way of the Entry into Force of the [Comprehensive Test Ban] Treaty."
 On December 8, the U.N.
 General Assembly adopted, 168-2, with 7 abstentions, a resolution sponsored by Japan, "Renewed Determination Towards the Total Elimination of Nuclear Weapons," that, among other things, urged nations to ratify the CTBT and continue nuclear test moratoria.
 The fourth conference on facilitating CTBT entry into force was held September 21-23 at U.N.
 Headquarters in New York.